Countries and territories currently participating in the CCI include:

 Real changes are happening

 While CCI countries are developing their National Conservation Trust Funds, the Caribbean Biodiversity Fund (CBF), a $42 million regional endowment, is ramping up to support protected area management through annual disbursements to the national funds.
-The CBF, funded by the German Development Bank (KfW), Global Environment Facility and The Nature Conservancy will be ready to disburse funds to National Conservation Trust Funds in early 2014.
+The CBF, funded by the German Government (BMZ/KfW), Global Environment Facility/World Bank and The Nature Conservancy will be ready to disburse funds to National Conservation Trust Funds in 2015.
 In recognition of the importance and urgency of this regional initiative, the Conservancy is raising $8 million to fund the CBF.

 Participating CCI countries have declared 50 new marine/coastal protected areas.
 The Dominican Republic decreed the Sanctuario Marinos Arrecifes del Este, a 1,942,742-acre park designed to protect coral reefs, basking sharks and sea turtles.
 The Bahamas expanded Andros West Side National Park from 185,032 acres to 1,288,167 acres to protect creek, mud flats, sand flats and mangrove forests that are important habitats used by elusive bone fish and tarpon during their lifecycles.
 When the National Conservation Trust Funds and the CBF are up and running, managers at Sanctuario Marinos Arrecifes del Este, Andros West Side National Park, and scores of other marine protected areas in the Caribbean, will have sustainable sources of revenue for basic on-the-ground protection and management activities.